Political positions of Nigel Farage: Rights for men and women

 In January 2018, Farage, who said he believes in equal rights for men and women, also said that he thinks men find it difficult to identify as feminists because it is awkward, as part of his explanation for why he does not identify as a feminist.
 In June 2024, he said the misogynist influencer Andrew Tate was an "important voice" for young men, while also stating that Tate had gone "over the top" and that he had said some "pretty horrible" things.

 Grooming gangs

 On 8 January 2025, Farage voted along with all other Reform UK MPs for a new national inquiry into rape gangs.
 The bill was lost by 364 votes to 111, a majority of 253 against the amendment.

 In August 2025, Farage stated that Reform UK would launch and fund their own independent inquiry into the grooming gang scandals and described them as racist attacks against white children by Pakistani rapists.
 Farage also criticised the Conservative Party for not fully launching a national inquiry during their time in power and said: "The establishment has failed the victims of grooming gangs on every level."

+Online Safety Act

+Farage is one of the bill's most vocal opponents, has called the act "borderline dystopian" and said he would repeal it if elected to government.
+Fellow Reform leader Zia Yusuf described the legislation as "an assault on freedom".
+Then Science Secretary Peter Kyle responded to the comments made by Farage by stating that Farage was "on the side of sex offenders like Jimmy Savile".
+When Farage requested an apology, Kyle reiterated his position and stated that, "If you want to overturn the Online Safety Act you are on the side of predators.
+It is as simple as that."
+This stance was widely derided online, and received criticism from U.S. politicians and technology entrepreneurs.